AvanaPY/PA1465-Project/README.md

 ### name_list

-A python list oft strings containing the names of all created and saved AI models.
+A python list of strings containing the names of all created and saved AI models.

 ## Functions